Historical Perspectives On Contemporary Issues

 Insights from the Collections

-The Consortium’s collections provide many opportunities to learn more about the history of phrenology and nineteenth-century popular medicine.
+The Consortium’s collections provide many opportunities to learn more about the history of urban health and the senses.

 Our cross-institutional search tool allows researchers to investigate materials across multiple institutions from a single interface.
 With more than 4.4 million catalog records of rare books and manuscripts, the Consortium’s search hub offers scholars and the public the ability to identify and locate relevant materials.